WAUthethird/Marble-Marcher-Community-Edition/README.md

 If you have suggestions, issues, or would like to contribute, feel free to submit issues and pull requests.
 After all, this is a community project!

+Note: This project requires a mid-range dedicated graphics card (non-integrated) to run in HD (1920x1080) at a good FPS.
+Anything higher and you'll likely need a higher-range card.
+However, if no HD isn't an issue, you can lower the resolution or settings to run on something like a laptop or budget computer, in which case the game will run just fine.

 All credit goes to [HackerPoet](https://github.com/HackerPoet) (aka [CodeParade](https://www.youtube.com/channel/UCrv269YwJzuZL3dH5PCgxUw)) for the [original game](https://github.com/HackerPoet/MarbleMarcher).

 ## Original Summary